ALL STATE DATA UPDATED FOR 2022!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Hawaii comes in a little bit behind of the national average when it comes to approval rates at the Initial Application and Reconsideration stages of the process.
+As the table shows, Hawaii comes in a little bit behind of the national average when it comes to approval rates at the Initial Application and on par with the national average at the Reconsideration stages of the process.
 However, Hawaii is far, far ahead of the national average when it comes to approvals at Hearings.
-In 2020, Hawaii led the nation in terms of approval rate at Hearings!
+In 2021, Hawaii led the nation in terms of approval rate at Hearings!

 Hawaii Initial Application Approval Over Time